DavidJRichards/TTN-Node-Map/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-In this project we are going to call on two TTN API.
-Namely the <a href="https://mapper.packetbroker.net/api/v2/gateways?distanceWithin[latitude]=52.3676&distanceWithin[longitude]=4.9041&distanceWithin[distance]=7500&netID=000013&tenantID=ttn">TTN Radius API</a> to get the gateways within a certain radius form a GPS coordinate and the <a href="https://mapper.packetbroker.net/api/v2/gateways/netID=000013,tenantID=ttn,id=bb1st-jansmuts-1">TTN Gateway API</a> to get gateway specific data.
-These two API will plot the gateway on the map, including their status information.
-Bear in mind these API are rate limited.
+In this project were are going to save all the uplinks from TTN in the raw format to a MySQL database.
+From here we will recall the data and display it on a map.
+The map will display the location of the node, the uplink path and the gateway the node connected to.
+The node will be colour and the link as to the rssi.

-`TTN_Gateway_Node`
+`TTN-Mapper`

 ### Built With